amgarton47/CS62data-structures/Timing-Sort/project/README.md

-# Lab 03: Timing Sorting Algorithms
+# Lab 07: Timing Sorting Algorithms

-## Important Dates

-* Release Date: February 12, 2019
-* Due Date: February 13, 2019

 ## Objectives

-In this lab, we'll be playing with some of the sorting algorithms we're discussing in class.
+In this lab, we'll be playing with some of the sorting algorithms we've been discussing in class.
 In addition, you'll get some familiarity with the `merge` method of `MergeSort`, which you will be implementing an on-disk version of for the next assignment.

 You may again work in pairs on this lab, but choose a partner that you have not worked with before.

 Note: this lab assumes you've kept up with the reading for the class!
-In particular, we'll be looking Bubble sort, Insertion sort, Selection sort, Heapsort, Quicksort, and Mergesort, with an emphasis on the last two.
-Most algorithms are described in Chapter 6 of [Java Structures](http://www.cs.williams.edu/~bailey/JavaStructures/Book.html).
+In particular, we'll be looking at selectionsort, insertionsort, quicksort, and mergesort but we'll also encounter bubblesort and heapsort.

 ## Getting Started

-Follow the same instructions as before to create an Eclipse project.

 After you've setup your project, spend 5 minutes looking at the different classes to orient yourself.